Duet3D/wiki-content/Duet3D_hardware/Accessories/Thermocouple_Daughterboard.md

 ## MAX31856 sensor IC details

 The MAX31856 performs cold-junction compensation and digitizes the signal from any type of thermocouple.
 The output data is formatted in degrees Celsius.
 This converter resolves temperatures to 0.0078125°C, allows readings as high as +1800°C and as low as -210°C (depending on thermocouple type), and exhibits thermocouple voltage measurement accuracy of ±0.15%.
-See the [Maxim integrated website for more details on the MAX31856](https://www.maximintegrated.com/en/products/sensors/MAX31856.html).
+See the [Maxim integrated website for more details on the MAX31856](https://www.maximintegrated.com/en/products/sensors/MAX31856.html){target=_blank}.

 ## Open source

-* Hardware [source files](https://github.com/Duet3D/TempDaughterboards) are available on Github.
+* Hardware [source files](https://github.com/Duet3D/TempDaughterboards/tree/master/MAXTempTC){target=_blank} are available on Github.
-* Duet hardware is built with Open tools: designed in [KiCad](http://kicad.org/).
+* Duet hardware is built with Open tools: designed in [KiCad](http://kicad.org/){target=_blank}.
 Using open tools means the barrier to getting involved is as low as possible.

+## 3D model

+The STEP file for the Duet3D Thermocouple daughterboard is shared on the [Duet3D github here](https://github.com/Duet3D/TempDaughterboards/blob/master/MAXTempTC/MAXTempTC.step){target=_blank}.

 # Installation and configuration